lppedd/di-wise-neo/README.md

 ### `@AutoRegister`

-Enables automatic registration of the decorated class when it is resolved, if it has not been registered beforehand.
+Enables automatic registration of the decorated class when it is resolved if it has not been registered beforehand.

 ```ts
 @AutoRegister()